North Carolina offers residents and businesses clean energy incentives to install solar panels and invest in clean energy vehicles.

 Solar Credits That Apply in North Carolina

-An initiative that offers tax deduction for solar panels is one of the best federal and North Carolina solar incentives introduced to encourage homeowners to have PV panels installed in their homes.
+An initiative that offers tax deductions for solar panels is one of the best federal and North Carolina solar incentives introduced to encourage homeowners to have PV panels installed in their homes.

 The ITC tax credit is the most innovative and since its launch in 2005 has persuaded countless customers who were not only straddling the fence of indecision but whose budgets couldn’t stretch to fully purchase a photovoltaic system.